 The most interesting part of Envigado is the northern edge in the neighborhoods of Magnolia and Jardines.
 Here you will find Envigado’s most interesting cafes, restaurants, and cool spaces whether that’s Otraparte or something else.

 The center itself (Envigado downtown) or in the barrio of Alcala is pretty cool too, just not quite so cool.
-I lived in the southside, which isn’t bad either, it’s just more residential and quieter in nature.
-If that’s what you are looking for, check out Milan, El Dorado, or Primavera.
+I live in the southside, which isn’t bad either, it’s just more residential and quieter in nature.
+If that’s what you are looking for, check out Milan, El Dorado, or Primavera — of those three, I’d say El Dorado is the coolest.

 Best Hotel in Envigado: Arame Hotel in the Alcala neighborhood.